beginning of content

 Key facts

-• Fasting is when you don’t eat or drink anything for a certain period of time.
+• Fasting is when you do not eat or drink anything, or limit what you eat or drink, for a certain period of time.

-• Fasting is a feature of many of the world’s religions, such as Islam, Christianity and Judaism.
+• Fasting is a feature of many religions such as Islam, Christianity, Buddhism and Judaism.

 • Religions that promote fasting have rules to ensure you fast safely during pregnancy and breastfeeding.

-• If you are pregnant or breastfeeding, it is a good idea to check with your doctor and religious leader for advice about whether you should fast, and how to fast safely.
+• Every person's situation is different and if you are pregnant or breastfeeding, it is a good idea to check with your doctor and religious leader for advice on when you should fast and how to fast safely.

 What is fasting?

-Fasting is when you don’t eat or drink anything, or limit what you eat or drink, for a certain period of time.
-Depending on your religion, it may be for certain days of the year or for a whole month.
+Fasting is when you don't eat or drink anything, or limit what you eat or drink, for a certain period of time.
+Depending on your religion, you may fast for certain days of the year or for a whole month.

-Fasting is a feature of many of the world’s religions, such as Islam, Christianity and Judaism.
+Fasting is a feature of many religions, such as Islam, Christianity, Buddhism and Judaism.
 It has been practised for many generations, including during pregnancy and breastfeeding.

 Is religious fasting still mandatory during pregnancy?